alinajafi/tokipona-keyboard/README.md

 1) Installing the unicode font,
 2) Adding the keybord layout.

-If you can see this character: <span style="font-family:sans-serif">󱥢</span> it means you have already enabled the font and you can skip to stage 2.

 <h1>Stage 1.
 Installing the unicode font</h1>

 The best font that I can guarantee to work with the keyboard layout is <code>nasin-nanpa</code> by jan Itan: